• a family-friendly pilgrimage through the wilds of Scotland •

 You’ll officially meet each other either en route (if you choose group airfare) or at our welcome orientation and dinner the first day.
 You’ll connect via email with Kyle and Tsh a few weeks before departure.

 Possibly!
-This trip includes a lot of walking, so the age minimum is X. If you join us, you are open to learning from fellow pilgrims of all ages, from 9 to 90.
+This trip includes a lot of walking, so the minimum age is 8.
+If you join us, you are open to learning from fellow pilgrims of all ages, from young adventurers to senior travelers.

 Is this trip only for Christians?
 Or even Catholic Christian-only?